kdyouri/cakephp-2.x_filter-plugin/README.md

 		'options' => array('legend' => __('Filter'))
 	)); ?>
 ```
-If you want to customize your filter conditions, you can put on your model like:
+If you want to customize your filter conditions, see the example bellow:
 ```php
 	public function filter($params, $conditions) {
 		if (!empty($params['Employee.name'])) {